PhoSim v6.3 is available!

 To demonstrate these capabilities we start with a simple catalog like the following.

-Using following command,
+Using the following command,

 We obtain the following image.